 Towards Hardware-Based Application Fingerprinting with Microarchitectural Signals for Zero Trust Environments

-Published under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
-(CC BY-NC-ND 4.0)
+Published under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International license (CC BY-NC-ND 4.0)